-Sand transport measurement protocols were attempted using Modified Wilson and Cooke (MWAC) samplers to determine actual in-field sand transport rates (Figure 42).
+Sand transport measurement protocols were attempted using Modified Wilson and Cooke (MWAC) samplers to determine actual in-field sand transport rates.
 MWAC samplers were deployed for 30 minutes to one hour on multiple field surveys and failed to collect sand.
 This protocol will continue to be attempted during future surveys, targeting high wind conditions to maximize sand collection success.
 Additionally, data collected in the field combined with sand grain analyses was used in an empirical model to calculate wind-blown sand transport (Hsu 1981).
 Hsu's calculations will provide a future method to cross-validate predictive wind-driven sand transport as compared to MWAC samplers for direct measurement.
-Observationally, a shift in coarser sand and cobble was seen in the restoration site towards the ocean, where high king tides over washed portions of the site during the winter (Figure 43).
+Observationally, a shift in coarser sand and cobble was seen in the restoration site.
 Additionally, sand transport and deposition has been occurring along fence lines and around larger vegetation patches and wrack.
-High resolution elevation surveys confirm an increase in sand deposition along the fences and behind the berm (Figure 44).
+High resolution elevation surveys confirm an increase in sand deposition along the fences and behind the berm.